marcellomaugeri/euler-swap/README.md

 ## Operation

-Since the level of acceptable borrowing risk may not be the same for every user, pooled deposits are not yet possible, and each Maglev instance manages funds for a single user (who of course may be a common enterprise).
+Since the level of acceptable borrowing risk may not be the same for every user, pooled deposits are not yet possible, and each Maglev instance manages funds for a single user (who of course may operate on behalf of pooled funds).

-Maglev is contract designed to be used as an [EVC operator](https://evc.wtf/docs/whitepaper/#operators)
+Maglev is contract designed to be used as an [EVC operator](https://evc.wtf/docs/whitepaper/#operators).
+This means that a user, known as a *holder*, does not give up control over their funds to a smart contract, but instead retains it in their wallet.
+The holder can be any compatible address, including standard multisig wallets or even a simple EOA.

 ## License